-Botswana may not be a country that’s high on your list of places to visit – but perhaps it should be.
+Botswana Africa may not be a country that’s high on your list of places to visit – but perhaps it should be.
 There’s an astounding number of things to see and do in this fascinating country, especially if you like a little bit of adventure when you travel.
-Here are just 5 of the most memorable experiences you can explore in Botswana.
+Here are just 5 of the most memorable adventures in Botswana you can experience.

 1. Wildlife Safaris